-Either the text and button elements are converted as text so that they can be displayed specifically for each terminal device, or at least one graphic is stored for each of the two types, desktop and smartphone.
+Either the text and button elements are converted as text so that they can be displayed specifically for each terminal device, or at least 1 graphic is stored for each of the 2 types, desktop and smartphone.

-Due to the strong increase of smartphones in the traffic of many websites, the trend goes towards a Mobile First development.
-The first eCommerce shops have started to offer Mobile Only experiences.
-This of course makes the development much easier and the result for smartphones much better.
+Due to the strong increase of smartphones in the traffic of many websites, the trend goes towards mobile first development.
+The first eCommerce shops have started to offer mobile only experiences.
+This makes the development much easier and the result for smartphones much better.

 One thing you have to be aware of: Mobile design is far more than the good presentation of websites on smartphones.

-Of course, the designer must always keep in mind (or better yet, check in real life) that they are creating an application for a touch device.
-Accordingly, the buttons, menus, etc., have to be designed touch-friendly.
+Of course, the designer must always keep in mind (or better yet, check in real life) that they’re creating an application for a touch device.
+Accordingly, the buttons, menus, and so on, have to be designed touch-friendly.
 But mobile first design goes far beyond that.
-It is best to orientate yourself on common apps and try to create derivations for the web application from them.
+It’s best to orientate yourself on common apps and try to create derivations for the web application from them.

 Attention: Differences between Android and iOS